redhat-performance/quads/README.md

 ![quadsarchitecture](/image/quads-architecture.png)

 ## Requirements
-   - In QUADS 2.0+ we are using Python3, Flask and Jinja2 with PostgreSQL as the database backend.
+   - QUADS 2.0+ uses Python3, Flask and Jinja2 with PostgreSQL as the database backend.
    - The scheduling functionality can be used standalone, but you'll want a provisioning backend like [Foreman](https://theforeman.org/) to take full advantage of QUADS scheduling, automation and provisioning capabilities.
    - To utilize the automatic wiki/docs generation we use [Wordpress](https://hobo.house/2016/08/30/auto-generating-server-infrastructure-documentation-with-python-wordpress-foreman/) but anything that accepts markdown via an API should work.
    - Switch/VLAN automation is done on Juniper Switches in [Q-in-Q VLANs](http://www.jnpr.net/techpubs/en_US/junos14.1/topics/concept/qinq-tunneling-qfx-series.html), but command sets can easily be extended to support other network switch models.